hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-practitionerrole-intro.md

 ### Profile specific implementation guidance
 - See guidance on the construction of an identifier on the relevant Identifier profile page and the section on [Business Identifiers](https://build.fhir.org/ig/hl7au/au-fhir-base/guidance.html#business-identifiers) in AU Base.

-<p class="request-for-feedback">Specific feedback is sought on whether the location element should be removed from this profile.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43841">FHIR-43841</a>.</p>
+<p class="request-for-feedback">Feedback is requested to remove Must Support from PractitionerRole.location.
+Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43841">FHIR-43841</a>.</p>

 <div class="request-for-feedback">
-    <p>Specific feedback is sought on following enhancements to search parameters:
+    <p>Feedback is requested on following search considerations:
     <ul>
-        <li>Support for searching PractitionerRole using practitioner by reference, and if a search via a chained practitioner.identifier could be a more effective approach.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</li>
-        <li>Support for searching PractitionerRole using organization by reference, and if a search via a chained organization.identifier may be a better or additional search parameter.<br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</li>
+        <li>Proposal that support for chained parameter practitioner.identifier become SHALL instead of SHOULD.</li>
+        <li>Proposal that support for chained parameter organization.identifier be added.</li>
-        <li>The use of code-only in an identifier search parameter, with a recommendation to specify a single type of identifier or an explicit list for greater quality.<br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</li>
+        <li>Request feedback on if use of code-only in an identifier search parameter is ambiguous, and alternatives to code-only.</li>
-        <li>Removal of the mandatory requirement to support _revinclude of Provenance.<br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-43850">FHIR-43850</a> and on <a href="https://github.com/hl7au/au-fhir-core/issues/70">au-fhir-core/issues/70</a>.</li>
+        <li>Proposal to remove support for _revinclude parameter: Provenance:target.</li>
     </ul>
+    Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.
     </p>
 </div>